kh3rld/rfgrep/README.md

 - Use `--skip-binary` to avoid unnecessary file checks
 - Limit scope with `--extensions` and `--max-size`
 - For large directories, `--dry-run` first to preview
+- Use `--safety-policy performance` for faster processing
+- Adjust `--threads` based on your CPU cores
+- Use `--file-types conservative` for safe text-only search

 ## Advanced Usage